 locate the state and federal laws and regulations applicable to food service operations in health care (California Code of Regulations, Title 22 Federal Code of Regulations, Business and Professions Code of Registered Dietitians and Dietetic Technicians Registered, FDA Food Code, etc.).

 utilizing the above references laws, and in conjunction with the registered dietitian, determine compliance with regulations and acceptable standards of care.

 identify the role and limitations of the Dietary Service Supervisor under Title 22.

 review, with a registered dietitian, a facility’s policies and procedures to ensure that they are in compliance with regulations and standards of practice.

 locate diet manuals and show ability to use them by making menu substitutions to meet the nutritional needs of residents/patients in accordance with standard of care.

 help registered dietitian ensure that menus and standardized recipes are followed by food service staff.
-Help develop standardized menus.
+Help

 ensure that food is prepared and served by methods that conserve nutritive value, flavor, and appearance.
 Ensure that food is prepared to meet individual texture and nutrient needs and that substitutions are of similar nutritive value.